 He began with the scene of the crime.
 On January 14, 1953, sometime during the day, a Stanley Park Parks Board employee stumbled upon a patch of leaves that made a strange crunching sound.
-He dug a little deeper beneath the brush, and found numerous bones imbedded into the earth.
+He dug a little deeper beneath the brush and found numerous bones embedded in the earth.
 He notified authorities and the next day investigators showed up close to Prospect Point to unearth a shocking crime.

 Beneath a heavy layer of dirt, leaves, tree branches and a decomposing fur coat, they found the bones of two young children and a layman’s hatchet—which turned out to be the murder weapon.
 Detectives also found two children’s aviation caps, decomposed pieces of children’s clothing, a lunchbox and a woman’s size 7 ½ penny loafer.

 After the discovery of the bodies, police called upon the public to help identify the children and their murderer—specifically, they asked anyone who saw a woman with a young boy and girl in Stanley Park throughout 1947 to come forward.
-They received hundreds of tips, but none of leads went anywhere.
+They received hundreds of tips, but the leads were dead ends.